353words/stocks/README.md

 71 }
 ```

 Listing 4 shows how to parse the data.
-On line 46 we create a new `csvutil.Decoder` and on line 50 we register `unmarshal` to handle `time.Time` fields.
-On line 52 we define the output value `table`.
-On line 53 we start iterating over the input, on line 54 we define `row` and on line 55 we decode the current line in the CSV into it.
-On line 57 we check for the end of input and on line 61 we check for other errors.
-On lines 65-67 we append the values from the current row to the respective columns.
-Finally on line 70 we return the parsed input.
+On line 46, we create a new `csvutil.Decoder` and on line 50, we register the `unmarshalTime` function to handle `time.Time` fields.
+On line 52, we construct the output value `table`.
+On line 53, we start iterating over the input, on line 54, we construct a new `Row` and on line 55, we decode the current line in the CSV into the Row.
+On line 57, we check for the end of input and on line 61, we check for other errors.
+On lines 65-67, we append the values from the current row to the respective columns.
+Finally on line 70, we return the parsed input.

 _Note: To test this code, I've downloaded a CSV file one and used `parseData` on the opened file.
 This make the development cycle faster and also reduces the chances you'll be banned from hitting the API too frequently._

 Once we have parsed the data, we can get it from Yahoo! finance.

-**Listing 5: Building the URL**
+**Listing 5a: Building the URL**
 ```
 73 // buildURL builds URL for downloading CSV from Yahoo! finance 74 func buildURL(symbol string, start, end time.Time) string {